nafisuddinn/Phishy/README.md

 # **Detect and explain scam messages using Gemini AI + DynamoDB + FastAPI + React**

-Removed the "AI", keep it clean like "Facebook"
+Removed the "AI", kept it clean like "Facebook"

-SCALE 1 (My way of saying "version")
+SCALE 1 (My way of saying "version" but in fish terms)

 ---